Air Quality Forecast

 But, it can also be an air pollution nightmare.

-Vehicular traffic is the leading source of air pollution in most U.S. cities, shutterstock_234239257according to the U.S. Environmental Protection Agency (EPA).
+Vehicular traffic is the leading source of air pollution in most U.S. cities, according to the U.S. Environmental Protection Agency (EPA).
 Although you may not be able to see it, your car’s tailpipe pumps out pollutants such as carbon monoxide, hydrocarbons and oxides of nitrogen.

 Hydrocarbons and oxides of nitrogen react on hot, sunny days to form ground-level ozone.
 During the summer, high levels of ground-level ozone make it difficult for many people to breathe.